ajaykr1911/myweb_portfolio/README.md

 In this prroject I have created a website using django web-framework.
-At this website users users can read, download my portfolio, also they can read blogs on this website.
+At this website users can read, download my portfolio, also they can read blogs on this website.
 For any query there is a contact page.